MartinuzziFrancesco/RecurrentLayers.jl/README.md

 ## Installation 💻

-RecurrentLayers.jl is not yet registered.
-You can install it directly from the GitHub repository:
+You can install `RecurrentLayers` using either of:

 ```julia
 using Pkg
 Pkg.add("RecurrentLayers")